June 22, 2021//Dan FabbriLast Updated: October 25, 2021

-Privacy officials are responsible for adjudicating potential privacy violations in healthcare organizations.
-In the news of late, we have heard of cases of unauthorized access to patient data.
+Privacy officers are responsible for adjudicating potential privacy violations in healthcare organizations.
+In recent news, we have heard of cases of security breaches in healthcare, including unauthorized access to patient data.
 Although what is considered unauthorized access can take many forms, some examples include snooping on a family member’s medical record or looking at another employee’s chart.
 Traditionally, healthcare organizations have relied on manual processes to determine if a suspicious or questionable access is a violation.
-These manual processes require a privacy official to examine long lists of access events and interview employees in order to make a final determination regarding authorization.
+These manual processes require a privacy officers to examine long lists of access events and interview employees in order to make a final determination regarding authorization.

 Ensuring the privacy of patient data is one of UKHS’s paramount responsibilities.
-In collaboration with Maize Analytics, the University of Kansas Health System is working to deploy effective tools and successful processes to protect the privacy of patients entrusted to its care.
+In collaboration with SecureLink, the University of Kansas Health System is working to deploy effective tools and successful processes to protect the privacy of patients entrusted to its care.